keboola/keboola-as-code-templates/thoughtspot-ecommerce-shopify/v0/src/README.md

 A basic RFM analysis is performed during this transformation.

-### WR: [OUT-ECOMMERCE-GSHEET] Writer OR WR: [OUT-ECOMMERCE-SNOWFLAKE] Writer OR [OUT-ECOMMERCE-BIGQUERY] Writer
+### DESTINATION: [OUT-ECOMMERCE-GSHEET] Data Destination OR DESTINATION: [OUT-ECOMMERCE-SNOWFLAKE] Data Destination OR [OUT-ECOMMERCE-BIGQUERY] Data Destination

-The writer loads data into Google Sheets, Snowflake database or BigQuery.
+The data destination loads data into Google Sheets, Snowflake database or BigQuery.

-### ORCH: [IN-ECOMMERCE-SHOPIFY] Orchestration: BDM Creation
+### FLOW: [IN-ECOMMERCE-SHOPIFY] Flow: BDM Creation

-The Orchestrator gets the data from Shopify Extractor, transforms the data, runs the RFM analysis and writes the data into Google sheet, Snowflake database or Google BigQuery.
+The Orchestrator gets the data from Shopify Data Source, transforms the data, runs the RFM analysis and writes the data into Google sheet, Snowflake database or Google BigQuery.

 ## Business Data Model